GUISharp/GUISharp/CODESTYLE.md

-> #### NOTE: This code style standard for LTW is a work in progress and much of the code does not currently conform to these rules.
+> #### NOTE: This code style standard for GUISharp is a work in progress and much of the code does not currently conform to these rules.
 This is something that will be addressed by the core team.

 # Introduction
-As the LTW project gains more traction and becomes more widely used, we aim to provide a more professional and consistent look to the large amount of source now in the project.
+As the GUISharp project gains more traction and becomes more widely used, we aim to provide a more professional and consistent look to the large amount of source now in the project.
 It was a broadly supported decision by the core development team to follow the Microsoft coding guidelines (the default provided in Visual Studio's C# editor).
 These coding guidelines listed below are based on a [MSDN blog post](http://blogs.msdn.com/b/brada/archive/2005/01/26/361363.aspx) from 2005 by Brad Abrams describing the internal coding guidelines at Microsoft, with some changes to suit our project.
 # Coding Guidelines
 ## Tabs & Indenting
 Tab characters (\0x09) **should** be used in code.
 All indentation should be done with Tab Size of 4.